joehahn/hivemind/README.md

 having the highest yield.

-Of course the hivemind does not know in advance which field will have the highest yield, but it will know will which field was most productive during the previous turn:
+Of course the hivemind does not know in advance which field will have the highest yield, but it will know will which field was most productive during the previous turn, and this is the game data that the hivemind will be trained:
 ![](figs/lagged_yields.png)<br />

 So...